-Identification of Joint Distributions in Dependent Factor Models.
-Conditionally accepted at Econometric Theory.
+Identification of Joint Distributions in Dependent Factor Models (2018), Econometric Theory

-Identification of Additive and Polynomial Models of Mismeasured Regressors Without Instruments, with Xavier D’Haultfœuille and Arthur Lewbel.
-Conditionally accepted at Journal of Econometrics.
+Identification of Additive and Polynomial Models of Mismeasured Regressors Without Instruments (2017), with Xavier D’Haultfœuille and Arthur Lewbel, Journal of Econometrics

 We identify the nonparametric function g in the model Y = g(X*) + h(Z) + U, E[U|X*,Z]=0 where X* is measured with error and without any side information.
 Similarly, we identify the polynomial P in the model Y=P(X*,Z) + U, E[U|X*,Z]=0 .